History & Mission

 The Academy incorporates best practices in positive youth development from a combination of educational and military models.
 Staff leverage high-quality and trusting relationships with program participants, their parents and guardians, and a vast network of MYCA supporters to achieve success.
 Challenge continues to work with program participants for one year after they graduate from the residential phase to help them enroll in college, trade school, start a career, or join the military.

-To date, the Academy has graduated nearly 3,500 cadets from across the State of Montana!
+To date, the Academy has graduated over 3,500 cadets from across the State of Montana!

 Our vision is to be the preferred alternative education setting for promoting the success of at-risk youth between the ages of 16 to 18 years old in the State of Montana.
 We will fulfill this vision by continuing to demonstrate our commitment to the youth we serve, and their families, with mastery of the quasi-military training model- a proven delivery method.